-Our consolidated expense ratio, the ratio of general and administrative expenses to gross profits before credit costs for trust accounts, for the nine months ended December 31, 2015, on a Japanese GAAP basis, was 62.2%, almost the same level as the ratio for the nine months ended December 31, 2014, which was 60.8%.
-With a management target of an approximately 60%, we intend to maintain prudent cost management while continuing and enhancing initiatives for productivity improvements.

-Due to our focus on operating efficiency and a series of strategic actions undertaken to improve profitability, our operating efficiency metrics such as net income to shareholders equity and net income to risk-weighted assets have improved in recent periods.
-In order to respond to regulatory capital requirements while enhancing our operating efficiency, we plan to pursue the best capital mix and continue to improve productivity.
+Our consolidated expense ratio, or the ratio of general and administrative expenses to gross profits before credit costs for trust accounts, for the three months ended June 30, 2016, on a Japanese GAAP basis, was 64.4%, almost the same level as the ratio for the three months ended June 30, 2015, which was 61.0%.
+With a management target of an approximately 60%, we intend to maintain prudent cost management while continuing and enhancing initiatives for productivity improvements, including eliminating duplicative internal functions of BTMU and MUB in the United States, streamlining BTMU's branches and offices in Europe by transferring them gradually under MUFG Bank (Europe) N.V., a wholly owned subsidiary of BTMU in the Netherlands, and integrating the securities sales and trading operations of BTMU and Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. in Japan.
+In addition, in order to respond to regulatory capital and TLAC requirements while enhancing our operating efficiency, we plan to pursue the best capital mix and continue to improve productivity.